MANSFIELD’S $500,000 THEATRE: THE OHIO

 The seats are original and have been completely refurbished.
 It took the craftsmen two days to remove the seats, several weeks to refurbish them, and then three weeks to re-install them.
 On the main floor, two inches were added between all rows for more “leg room”, but this couldn’t be done in the balcony as the seats are on risers.

-The chandelier now adorning the main hall is not original to the building, but it is historic.
 The lead crystal chandelier was made in 1925 in Austria-Hungary.
 It contains 105 bulbs, is 9 feet high, 10 feet in diameter, and weighs 3,000 pounds or 1.5 tons.
 To clean each crystal and change all the bulbs, it must be swung out to clear the balcony and lowered onto the main floor by a hand crank located in the cove of the theatre.
 This major project is completed just once every year.

 The projection booth is completely fireproof and houses projectors from the old Madison Theatre.